What Are The Signs Of An Addictive Personality Disorder?

 Managing the effects of addictive traits with online therapy

 If you’re living with an addiction, professional counselors can help you identify addictive personality traits and work through the challenges an addiction can present.
 Studies show that online therapy can help individuals address addictive behavior and improve the odds of recovery.
 For example, in a study published in the American Journal of Psychiatry, researchers examined the benefits of online therapy for those experiencing addiction, finding that treatment doubled the likelihood of abstinence in individuals who entered the program still engaging in substance use.
-The study also mentioned the increased accessibility provided by online therapy platforms.
+The study also mentioned the increased availability provided by online therapy platforms.

 Online therapy is a convenient and flexible way for you to address an addiction or a similar mental health-related concern.
 With an online therapy platform like BetterHelp, you can work with your therapist to identify potential addictive personality traits remotely, through video call, voice call, or in-app messaging.
 Your therapist can also connect you with useful resources, such as articles or at-home exercises that will allow you to address the effects of addiction on your own time.